ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 	- God wants to rule his creation through a partnership with us.

 ### Practical things to talk through with the learner:
+- The culture we live in and the people we spend time with will shape our view of God, ourselves, and this life.
+	- Identifying things gives the learner language to talk about struggles that are happening.
+Things like:
+		- American's are highly individualized which will make it hard to understand things like shared group identity or collective responsibility.
+		- Westerners generally think that their way of thinking is superior to other cultures because it is "scientific".
+This makes it hard to learn to see things from a different cultural perspective.
+			- This is why we have debates about young vs old earth based on Genesis 1, which totally misses the point of Genesis 1.
+		- If they grew up in something similar to a Church of Christ background they will probably have a hard time embracing the spiritual world.
+		- The learner's parents have a huge part in shaping the learner's view of self and their value.
+		- The learner's relationship with their father will heavily influence how they see God.
 - You are being invited to trust this story over other sources for who God is, who you are, and how God feels about you.
 	- God knows what is good, and wants to give it to you.
 	- God thinks that you are very good based on being made in his image.
 Not based on how much you can produce.